Paginar/gppstring/README.md

   - 0000110000010000000000010011 > DBABM (not DBABMA)
   - 000011000001000000000010001101011 > DBACNY (not DBACNYA)
   - 000011000001000000000001100011110000 > DBABdq (not DBABjw)

+# To do

+- Update README with usage examples
+- Add all other sections
+- Add console logging (with different log levels)
+- Create the localStorage key names (ie IABGPP_8_String)
+- Use Parcel to package to UMD/CJS/ESM
+- Convert to Typescript / add types
+- Publish to npm
+- GPP String decoder function to assist in debugging? (:thumbsdown:)

 # Contributors